swooshoo/swooshoo/README.md

 👋 Hello hello!
 My name is Eliot, and I will be completing my Bachelor's in Mathematics from the University of California, Riverside.

-My strengths lie in data analysis, visualization, and automation using Python and SQL.
-I'm highly proficient in tools like Streamlit for interactive data applications and dashboards, as well as Pandas, NumPy, and Matplotlib for data manipulation and visualization.
+My strengths lie in **data analysis, visualization, and automation using Python and SQL.** I'm highly proficient in tools like **Streamlit** for interactive data applications and dashboards, as well as Pandas, NumPy, and Matplotlib for data manipulation and visualization.

-I have experience working with SQL databases for data extraction and analysis, and I'm skilled in data cleaning, transformation, and exploratory analysis to uncover insights.
-Additionally, I’m familiar with experiment design and A/B testing principles, making me effective in supporting data-driven decision-making.
+I have experience working with **SQL databases for data extraction and analysis**, and I'm skilled in **data cleaning, transformation, and exploratory analysis** to uncover insights.
+Additionally, I’m familiar with **experiment design and A/B testing principles**, making me effective in supporting data-driven decision-making.

-I'm also developing my expertise in machine learning concepts for prediction and classification tasks using libraries like scikit-learn.
+I'm also developing my expertise in machine learning concepts for prediction and classification tasks using libraries like **scikit-learn**.
 My focus on clear data storytelling and automation through tools like Streamlit helps streamline reporting and enhance business decision-making.

 💭 Outside of Tech...